top of page

 Desperate to keep her radio dream alive, Fran teams up with her friend, Nick, to gather evidence to exonerate her uncle, believing it’s the fastest way to bring him home and cure her mother’s agita.
 They quickly realize there is a traitor in town and her mother might be arrested next.
 Fran doesn’t know who to trust.

 A radio contest tests her loyalties.
 Fran thinks broadcasting the unfair treatment of Italians in America will help her win since few are reporting on it, but Nick thinks the truth will result in her mother being locked up with her uncle.
-Forging her future will require Fran to speak up for herself, even when it could cost her family their freedom.
+Forging her future will require Fran to confront her feelings for Nick and speak up for herself, even when it could cost her family their freedom.

 When We Were Enemies is complete at 75k words.